Bond University

 Course overview

-Graduates will be equipped with the critical professional skills employers seek in communication, leadership, team management, negotiation and risk management and can apply these skills via predicative, adaptive and hybrid ways of working.
+This program will enhance your knowledge across an array of areas including sustainable practices, business strategy, change management and measurable performance.
+Graduates will be equipped with the critical professional skills employers seek in communication, leadership, team management, negotiation, and risk management and can apply these skills via predictive, adaptive and hybrid ways of working.

 Key facts